What is a primary election and how does it work?

 Primary elections are classified by various categories:

-• Open: Voters may vote in the primary election of a party of their choice, regardless of their own party affiliation, and they can make this choice privately in the voting booth.
+• Open: Voters may vote in the primary election of the party of their choice, regardless of their own party affiliation.
 Voters cannot, however, vote in more than one party's primary; they must choose one and only one.

 • Closed: Voters must declare their party affiliation in advance of the primary election, and can only vote in that party's primary.
 To participate in a party's closed primary election, voters must identify their party affiliation when they register to vote.